99: No Such Thing As Bread Civilians

 So

-Yeah, I mean, it has to be programmed to do it.
+it calls the telesale staff.
+Yeah, I mean it has to be programmed to do it.

 It can't just ring you up at night time or something.
+Oh, okay, right.

 yeah, the firm is called Touchpoint, and basically they've developed this machine which can simulate an angry customer.

 And then the telesales person who's being trained has to try and calm the machine down.
+And that's the mission for that.

 Yeah.

-Do we know how the anger manifests itself?
+Do Do we know how the anger manifests itself?
+Does it start a tap physically, physically assaulting?

 It's nothing physical.
+It's mind games.

-It's a lot of passive aggressiveness.
+it's lots of passive aggressiveness.

+How twisted are people?
 I think it's a lot of shouting and insults, basically, from the computer.
+Does it sound like a robot?
+Don't know.

+thing.
 But then so they must have someone recording all the audio to then.

 Yeah, I think so, yeah.
+Wow.

 Yeah.

-it is irrational anger right and people go mad about cold callers and the thing apparently so there was a survey done recently and cold calling was voted the most annoying thing about the uk uh which i mean there's some bad stuff going on in this country everyone calm down um and
+It is irrational anger right and people go mad about cold callers and the thing apparently so there was a survey done recently and cold calling was voted the most annoying thing about the uk uh which i mean there's some bad stuff going on in this country everyone calm down um and

-I said, yes, I did.
+I said, Yes, I did.
+Oh, okay.

-And she said, did you?
+And then she said, Did you?

+You're literally the first person who said that.
 Yeah, she was really, it took her ages to say anything because she was so surprised.

-And I said, no, not really.
+And she said, Did you?
+And I said, No, not really.
+And then

 I got one last night.
+And

-so it said, hi, we understand that you've had an accident recently and you should be making a claim on it.
+so it said, Hi, we understand that you've had an accident recently and you should be making a claim on it.
+And I thought, oh, this is a robot.

 So I just went and stayed silent.

 And then it went, hello?
+And I went, huh?

+And then it went, hi, you still there?
 And I thought, oh, God, it's an actual human.
+I went, sorry.

+And then it started talking.
 And I was like, it got me.

-AI is so good now that it, yeah.
+AI is so good now that it, yeah,

-They predicted that moment.
+they predicted that moment.
+Yeah.

 So it's like the Turing test, where if you can have a conversation with a machine, but you think it's a human, then the machines have won.

+Is that it?
 Well, thank God I'm not the bar.

-So there is a software that can tell from my voice when I'm on the phone whether I'm angry or not.
+So So there is a software that can tell from my voice when I'm on the phone whether I'm angry or not.
+Okay, and they use these in telesales.

 And so they'll have a computer in front of them, and I'll ring them up and get really angry and passive-aggressive.
+And then their computer will say, He's getting angry.

-You've better do something about this.
+He's getting really angry.
+You better do something about this.

+Oh, wow.
 And then they have to keep it below a certain level.

 As if they don't know that you're angry.